jpolatnick/jpolatnick.github.io/about.md

 a brief from quarter life so far

 I am Jackson.
-More so than anything, I enjoy joining people and ideas together.
+I enjoy joining people and ideas together.

 Here you'll find a glimpse into my interests.